-These sticky date puddings are easy to make and taste delicious with caramel or butterscotch sauce.
+These sticky date puddings are easy to make and taste delicious with butterscotch sauce, especially on a cold, winter’s night.

 Sticky Date Puddings